spinningarrow/blog.sahil.me/_posts/2018-03-31-shell-scripting-in-clojurescript-with-planck.md

 #### Passing arguments to the script

-If you invoke a script with arguments, all the arguments are stored in `*command-line-args*`.
+If you invoke your script with arguments, all the arguments are stored in `*command-line-args*`.

 ```clojure